Mission Codename Standing alone

-And now, we pivot to beautiful Tuscany, with another Wine Spies Exclusive!
+Now, we fly to beautiful Tuscany, and bring you another Wine Spies Exclusive!

-This time a rockin’ Super Tuscan.
+This time a super-duper Super Tuscan.
 94 points, 25 bucks.
-A total no brainer.
+Not much to think about really…

 Solus, with roots in Latin, translates to “alone” which we find very befitting.
 The Pianirossi property that Solus grows on sits alone amongst the rolling hills, isolated along the northeast limits of Grosseto Province overlooking the Maremma.
 On a clear day, you can smell the Mediterranean in the distance.